 The City of Fort Lauderdale’s website states, “Even though water surrounds us and runs under and even through our city, it is one of our most limited resources.”
 Despite this sentiment, city officials are planning to divert close to $10 million from the city’s utility funds to other city services.
 Since 2012, close to $20 million has been diverted in this manner.

 The neglect caused by these diverted funds has resulted in an assortment of problems for the city over the course of the last year, including 15 unauthorized sewage discharges, 600,000 gallons of spilled sewage, and incurred penalties from the state.
 This situation was marked by a July water main break that affected about 220,000 Fort Lauderdale residents.

 What This Means for Fort Lauderdale Contractors

 Regardless of the pace at which repairs are being implemented, it’s clear that there will be work for Fort Lauderdale construction companies for quite some time.
 As of last year, the city has approved borrowing $200 million to fix the aging sewer system.
 Construction companies should keep an eye out on the city’s current bids.
-For assistance with navigating the bid process, consult a Fort Lauderdale construction attorney from Cotney Construction Law.
+For assistance with navigating the bid process, consult a Fort Lauderdale construction attorney from Cotney Attorneys & Consultants.

 Fort Lauderdale’s water systems are crucial for residents that rely on them for drinking water and sanitation.
 The city needs to invest and put its faith in the hard-working contractors that call Fort Lauderdale home.
-For a legal partner that believes in this industry and everything it can do for our communities, contact the Fort Lauderdale construction attorneys at Cotney Construction Law.
+For a legal partner that believes in this industry and everything it can do for our communities, contact the Fort Lauderdale construction attorneys at Cotney Attorneys & Consultants.